 Beauty writers with real clout like Sali Hughes, India Knight and Nadine Baggott have begun challenging brands on their double standards.
 Last year’s ‘That’s not me’ campaign saw a huge backlash.
 Dior used Cara Delevingne to promote their new anti-wrinkle cream.
 In a poll, 97% of respondents agreed that Dior should have used a model with wrinkles.
 There’s still a big disconnect between marketing and advertising and what we want to see.

 Women today are more independent and much more opinionated

 Big Little Lies, created by and starring Hollywood’s pro age power players Reese Witherspoon and Nicole Kidman, has won multiple awards.
 Brilliant bloggers like Stylist Mum and That’s Not My Age are forcing fashion brands to face the fact that we are not content with cropped trousers, big jewellery and camel cardigans anymore.

 We’ve come a long way and all of us taking a stand against ageism can take a moment to appreciate the strides we’ve made in a relatively short space of time.
 But, the work isn’t done.

 A survey we conducted showed that 42% of us feel getting older is a negative thing.
 Marketing agency ‘We Are SuperHuman’ found that 81% of mature women don’t identify with the stereotypes still perpetuated around ageing.

-We are still facing hidden barriers to success every day and so much of this is reflected in the opinion of us in society.
+We are still facing hidden barriers to success every day.
+So much of this is reflected in the opinion of us in society.

-We must continue to bang the drum for how much we count, step forward confidently and celebrate our age to make sure that no matter what, we never, ever allow anyone to consider us invisible again.
+We must continue to bang the drum for how much we count, step forward confidently.
+Celebrate our age to make sure that no matter what, we never, ever allow anyone to consider us invisible again.

 why do so many women feel invisible, undervalued and unattractive?